-Broccoli is among the richest common foods in vitamin C. A floret has more vitamin C than the daily recommended dose.
+Broccoli is one of the richest foods in vitamin C. Actually, a serving provides more vitamin C than the recommended daily intake!
+It has more vitamin C than orange!

-How much vitamin C do we need daily?
+How much vitamin C do we need a day?

-Certainly, broccoli is among the richest common foods in vitamin C.
+Actually, broccoli is one of the richest foods in vitamin C. Broccoli has about 91 mg of vitamin C per 100g.

 Most noteworthy, broccoli is a good source of vitamin K, lutein, zeaxanthin, and beta-carotene.